 After the wars, military factories were converted to manufacture commodities.
 Companies needed a way to convince people to buy things and get middle-class women to stay home.
 Admen created the first Betty's to sell dishwashers.
 While Black women did most of their cleaning.

-Image: Suburban housewives modeling the latest dishwashers.
-James Vaughn, 1950s.
+Image: Suburban housewives modeling the latest dishwashers, 1950s.